 According to S&P Global Market Intelligence data, 26.85 million shares of Hertz sold short as of April 30th, 2020.
 This means that nearly 27% of all outstanding shares were being bet against by short-sellers.

 One month later, Hertz canceled raising new debt and filed for bankruptcy.
-Ultimately the short-sellers were correct, but too early.
+Ultimately, the short-sellers were correct, but too early.
 Market timing was the problem that cost them heavily.

 Short selling risks.

 The default direction of the stock market is up.
-So betting against a company stock by short selling in a bull market is extremely risky.
+So, betting against a company stock by short selling in a bull market is extremely risky.

 The other big risk is the potential for a squeeze.
-A short squeeze happens when a stock rises sharply, and short-sellers are forced to buy the stock to cover their positions.
+A short squeeze happens when a stock rises sharply, and short-sellers are forced to buy it to cover their positions.
 This buying can drive the stock price even higher.
 Short squeezes are often associated with stocks that have been heavily shorted and can be difficult to predict.